jiaye-wu/QUICKphotonics/README.md

 **QUICKphotonics** (Quick UnIt Conversion Kit for Photonics) is a MATLAB-powered, commandline-style, **lightweight** and **modular** (expandable framework) tool for unit conversion in optics and photonics.
 It is currently a proprietary software maintained by [Jiaye Wu](https://jiaye-wu.github.io) and distributed under the [MIT license](https://opensource.org/license/mit).

+To use the p-code binary, MATLAB version equals or larger than R2022b (9.13) should be installed.

 ## Feedbacks

 Bug reports and feature requests are open.